 After the Southern Ridge Wastewater Treatment Study was completed in early 2016, Sarpy County, the Cities of Bellevue, Gretna, Papillion and Springfield, along with the District, met to discuss stormwater management for new development in this area and to develop policies and governance for new development.
-Using the policies and structure of the Papillion Creek Watershed Partnership, the communities have developed the attached Interlocal Agreement for the creation of the Southern Sarpy Watershed Partnership (SSWP).
+Using the policies and structure of the Papillion Creek Watershed Partnership, the communities adopted an Interlocal Agreement for the creation of the Southern Sarpy Watershed Partnership (SSWP).